 Fax: Not for Public Use

-Judge McMillen is a graduate of the University of Detroit School of Law and was a practicing lawyer for 17 years before being elected to the 51st District Court in 1994.
+Judge McMillen is a graduate of the University of Detroit School of Law, and was a practicing lawyer for 17 years before being elected to the 51st District Court in 1994.
 She was appointed to the Oakland County Circuit Court in 2010.
-Judge McMillen is the past president of both the Oakland County District Judges Association and the Michigan District Judges Association and is the chairperson of the Michigan Association of Drug Court Professionals Annual Training Conference.
-She serves on various executive and advisory boards including the Oakland County Community Corrections Advisory.
+Judge McMillen is the past president of both the Oakland County District Judges Association and the Michigan District Judges Association and the chairperson of the Michigan Association of Drug Court Professionals Annual Training Conference.
+She serves on various executive and advisory boards including the Oakland County Community Corrections Advisory Board and the Oakland County Substance Abuse Services Advisory Board.

-General motions are heard at 8:30 a.m.
-Wednesday; and Motions for Summary Disposition at 10 a.m., check in with clerk.
+Motions are heard promptly at 8:30 a.m.
+Wednesday; check-in with clerk.
 Add-on policy at Court's discretion.
+The Court does not allow oral argument on all motions.
 Moving party sets hearing date for motions, except motions for summary disposition.
 A party requesting a hearing on a motion for summary disposition must contact the Judge’s staff attorney for a hearing date prior to filing the motion.
-The Court will then issue a scheduling order setting the due dates for briefs, responses, and replies.
-For non-dispositive motions, the hearing must be set by the moving party for a Wednesday morning at least 14 days before trial, and must be served and filed at least seven days in advance of the hearing pursuant to eFiling rules; except that motions to exclude or limit expert testimony must be served in all cases at least 14 days before the hearing.
-Responses to all non-dispositive motions must be served and filed no later than 4:30 p.m. on the Monday prior to the Wednesday hearing, except that responses to motions to exclude or limit expert testimony must be served and filed no later than 4:30 p.m. on the Wednesday one week prior to the Wednesday hearing.
+The Court will then issue a scheduling order setting the due dates for briefs, responses and replies.
+For non-dispositive motions, the hearing must be set by the moving party for a Wednesday morning at least 14 days before trial, and must be served and filed at least 7 days in advance of the hearing pursuant to e-filing rules (with a copy delivered to Chambers STET); except that motions to exclude or limit expert testimony must be served in all cases at least 14 days before the hearing.
+Responses to all non-dispositive motions must be served and filed STET no later than 4:30 p.m. on the Monday prior to the Wednesday hearing, except that responses to motions to exclude or limit expert testimony must be served and filed no later than 4:30 p.m. on the Wednesday one week prior to the Wednesday hearing.

 Court uses MCR 3.310 and grants ex-parte relief as per court rules.
 Court may accelerate briefing schedule.